tmdict/tmdict/data/content/fgo-material-xiv/charlotte-corday-caster/class-skills.en.md

 ### Create Magic Goods: C+

 A variation on Item Construction.
-The higher this skill's rank, the more things one can instantly create to aid with her stage magic.
+The higher this skill’s rank, the more things one can instantly create to aid with her stage magic.
 However, as Corday is still learning the basics of being a stage magician, she can only make items for interpersonal use.